U.S. News Rankings

 |SAT/ACT scores must be received by||May 1|

-The student-faculty ratio at University of Nebraska--Lincoln is 21:1, and the school has 39.2 percent of its classes with fewer than 20 students.
-The most popular majors at University of Nebraska--Lincoln include: Business, Management, Marketing, and Related Support Services; Engineering; Family and Consumer Sciences/Human Sciences; Education; and Agriculture, Agriculture Operations, and Related Sciences.
-The average freshman retention rate, an indicator of student satisfaction, is 84.0 percent.
+The student-faculty ratio at University of Nebraska--Lincoln is 20:1, and the school has 41.5 percent of its classes with fewer than 20 students.
+The most popular majors at University of Nebraska--Lincoln include: Business, Management, Marketing, and Related Support Services; Engineering; Education; Family and Consumer Sciences/Human Sciences; and Communication, Journalism, and Related Programs.
+The average freshman retention rate, an indicator of student satisfaction, is 84 percent.

 |Student gender distribution|